One of the most important decisions you face as a prospective college student is whether to earn a bachelor’s or an associate degree.

 “Do I need a bachelor’s degree?” you might ask.
 “Should I start with my associate degree and then go back to school later?”

 There is no one right answer to these questions.
+Nurses considering pursuing an ADN vs. BSN degree must consider a different set of issues than someone considering an associate or bachelor's degree in business management.
 The best program for you will depend on your personal career goals and your career timeline.

 If you’re not sure which type of program is right for you, consider these differences: